 Nadia: Do you eat meat?

-John: I’m a vegetation and have been one for almost forty years.
+John: I’m a vegetarian and have been one for almost 40 years.
 I eat a lot of vegetables and meat substitutes, such as tofu, for protein.
-I actually eat large portions, but all very low-carb-a lot of vegetables.
+I actually eat large portions, but all very low-carb–a lot of vegetables.

 Nadia: Do you think you eat more now then you did before?